miztea/miz-notes/content/world.execute(me)/Rules/Rogue Unit.md

 Rogue unit is a [[Unit]] that have an error in their system and have a some sort of error.
 This error might be a result from a rare code error in their system, an interference from outside, and a deliberate act to against unit's Code.

 # Degree of Error
-A unit sometime encounter error in their code.
-This error sometime can be solved with their regular safety measure.
-Sometime this error can't be resolved and can change the way that Unit do their job.
-This error can stacks up to 7 or, at very rare occasion, up to 8.
-When the unit roll any ability check, attack roll and saving throw.
-They then roll 2 dice according to the Degree of Error's Table below.
-Add the first roll to the d20 roll and decrease by the second roll. `d20 roll + 1dn - 1dn`
+Units occasionally encounter errors in their code, which can usually be resolved using standard safety measures.
+However, some errors persist and alter the unit's operational behavior.
+These errors can accumulate up to 7 or, in extremely rare cases, up to 8.
+During ability checks, attack rolls, and saving throws, units roll 2 dice based on the Degree of Error's Table below.
+They add the first roll to the d20 roll and subtract with the second roll.`d20 roll + 1dn - 1dn`

 | Degree of Error (n) | Dice (dn) |
 | ------------------- | --------- |